OpenRiak/riak_kv/docs/QueryAPI.md

 e.g. `surnamedob_bin: SMITH|19790613`

 There is no pre-defined way to project attributes onto an index term in Riak 3.4; the definition, formatting and appending of projected attributes is the responsibility of the application.
-There are mechanisms available within Riak to extract, filter-on and return projected attributes at query time - and it is a requirement of application design to ensure that projected attributes are appended in a way that is both flexible and efficient when extracting and filtering.
+Projected attributes are extracted from index entries at query time, normally using an `evaluation_expression` within the Query API; and so index entries should be added so that the extraction is supported.

+Different extraction functions within the Query API `evaluation_expression` have different costs at query time, but also have differing impacts with regards to flexibility in support of schema change.
+For example, using an `index` evaluation function is more efficient than a `kvsplit` function at query time, but when changing the schema `kvsplit` may in many scenarios simplify the management of that change.

 ## Secondary Indexes - Querying Index Entries Overview

+Riak querying is intended to provide flexible and performant functionality in the context of a Key-Value score.
+The database will be limited in terms of the expressiveness when compared to alternatives designed with a focus on queryability:

+> The aim of Riak development is to provide a database that performs efficient, scalable and predictable CRUD operations, and is just-queryable-enough to avoid the need of third party database integration in most use cases.

+Riak does support via [an external replication API](/docs/NextGenReplGuide.md), the ability for the developer to  manage replication and reconciliation to third party query engines (e.g. OpenSearch), should more complex query support be required.

-### Functional Overview
+### Functional Summary

 A query consists of the [following components](#query_list-required):

-- A field (required).
+- An index field (required).
-- A range (required).
+- A query range (required).
-- An evaluation expression (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
+- An `evaluation_expression` (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
-- A filter expression (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (i.e. the map being the output of an evaluation expression).
+- A `filter_expression` (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (i.e. the map being the output of an evaluation expression).
-- A regular expression (optional); a potentially less flexible, but commonly more performant alternative to evaluation and filter expressions - where a regular expression is used to match against a whole term, including the unevaluated projected attributes, in order to filter the entry into the query results.
+- A regular expression (optional); a potentially less flexible, but sometimes more performant alternative to evaluation and filter expressions - where a regular expression is used to match against a whole term, including the unevaluated projected attributes, in order to filter the entry into the query results.
+  - The regular expression is primarily provided for backwards compatibility with the [legacy index-query feature used prior to Riak 3.4](/docs/OtherAPI.md#legacy-query-api).
-  - A regular expression is a way of condensing evaluation and filter expressions into one stage.
+  - A regular expression is a way of condensing evaluation and filter expressions into one stage, but it should not be assumed to be more performant.
+  - Escaping regular expressions correctly so that they can be passed to Riak via the JSON-based Query API, may add significant complexity to development using regular expressions.  - The use of evaluation and filter expressions is preferred to the use of regular expressions.

 Queries can be sent individually, but it is also possible to send multiple queries along with an aggregation expression to define how the query results will be combined (e.g. using `INTERSECT`, `UNION`, `NOT`) - where Riak will provide a single set of results as a response based on the aggregation expression.

-Queries, both single and aggregated, also support an optional accumulation method; a mechanism for describing the type of results required, and how those results should be sorted (e.g. returning just object keys, keys by term, keys by specific projected attribute, counts by attribute etc).
+Queries, both single and aggregated, also support an optional accumulation method; a mechanism for describing the type of results required, and how those results should be sorted (e.g. returning just object keys, keys by term, keys by specific projected attribute, counts, counts by attribute value etc).

 Queries are requested by posting [a JSON object which defines the query](#query-json---definition) to the HTTP URI on Riak of `types/BucketType/buckets/Bucket/query`.
 The results are returned as a JSON object.

 The JSON query object can contain `substitutions`, a JSON array mapping keys with any string-based tag to values.
-Substitutions are useful when a single query template is to be used within the application client, or to avoid difficulty with escaping special characters embedded within query elements.
+Substitutions are useful when a single query template is to be used within the application client (i.e. to substitute into a standard query the user input), or to avoid difficulty with escaping special characters embedded within query elements.
 There are also specific options to govern pagination of results, and timeout of queries.

-### Non-functional Overview
+### Non-functional Summary

 The distributed nature of querying in Riak means that large numbers of results can be processed and filtered with relatively low latency.
 The processing of queries is naturally parallel within Riak, and is performant as a result.